-- the programmed injection speed; - material viscosity at its melt temperature; - material crystallization speed and mold temperature; - cavity flow resistance (geometry, wall thickness, flow length).
+- the programed injection speed - · material viscosity at its melt temperature - material crystallization speed and mold temperature - cavity flow resistance (geometry, wall thickness, flow length)

-The resulting injection pressure may be much lower than pack pressure, i.e. for thick parts and short flow length, or even much higher than pack pressure, i.e. for thin parts and long flow length.
+The resulting injection pressure may be much lower than pack pressure, i.e. for thick parts with short flow length, or even much higher than pack pressure, such as thin parts with long flow length.